 - Animal Motifs: Wolf.
 Even his squad is called "The Wolfpack".

 - Ascended Extra: In The Clone Wars, Wolffe serves mostly as a Satellite Character to Plo Koon, only establishing some of his own personality traits without Plo around a few times.
 In Rebels (and with Plo long dead), Wolffe is now part of a trio of clones who joined the Rebellion.

 - Author Appeal: Dave Filoni is a big fan of wolves.

 - Broad Strokes: The incident in which Wolffe lost his eye was shown in one of The Clone Wars' tie-in comics, which is part of Legends.
 However, Ultimate Star Wars confirmed the Battle of Khorm and the loss of his eye to Asajj Ventress as canon.

 - Commanding Coolness: He holds the rank of commander in the clone army.

-- Eye Scream: He lost an eye to Asajj Ventress between his first and second appearances in The Clone Wars in one of the tie-in comics.
+- Eye Scream: He lost an eye to Asajj Ventress between his first and second appearances in The Clone Wars.

 - I Did What I Had to Do: In Rebels, he intercepts the messages Ahsoka had been sending to Rex and sent a message to the Empire alerting them to the presence of the Ghost crew, under the reasoning that it was to protect his fellow clones.

 - Jet Pack: Uses one along with his soldiers during the battle on Felucia and during the rescue at Kadavo.